 The ISPC is such a huge entity that they have several different leagues for pistol competitions, and each of these leagues has their own rules regarding what pistols you can and can’t use.
 Different events may also have differing rules for pistol holsters.
 Generally though, their overarching rules state that a holster should “will retain the firearm correctly during vigorous activities yet allow you an unimpeded draw.”
 Holsters must also have a trigger guard – we mentioned the importance of those earlier.

 Rules for IDPA Holsters

 One of the great things about IDPA shooting events is how diverse they are.
 This trains a competitor to be versatile in a multitude of situations.
 For example, some IDPA stages require a competitor to use their weak hand.
 This, in turn, may require them to use a completely different holster for this event than they did for the rest of the competition.
 However, the IDPA’s rules do generally leave an extremely broad array of holsters options for its shooters.

 Choose the Southern Trapper for Your Next Competitive Shooting Holster

 Regardless of which shooting league you’re participating in, the Southern Trapper can connect you with the perfect holster to get that competitive edge.
-We custom-make each holster to a pistol’s specific shape and back them with a 100-year warranty.
 Want to learn more?
 You can check out our full selection here.